Hobby Lobby owner announces he’s giving away the company, for God - NewsBreak

 Hobby Lobby owner announces he’s giving away the company, for God

-TYLER, Texas ( KETK ) — CEO and founder of Hobby Lobby, David Green, announced Friday that he plans to give away ownership of Hobby Lobby.Weslaco artist designs ‘Arte Con Voz’ inspired logo for UTRGV merchandise
+TYLER, Texas ( KETK ) – CEO and founder of Hobby Lobby, David Green, announced Friday that he plans to give away ownership of Hobby Lobby.Close

 The announcement came in the form of a Fox News opinion piece that he wrote, chronicling his journey with the company and how he came to make this decision.